ddev/ddev/docs/content/users/quickstart.md

     !!!tip "No need for `npm run dev`!"
         You don’t need to use `npm run dev`, since this attempts to run a local Vite server with the `vite` command.
 The `ddev-viteserve` add-on takes care of that Vite server for us.

-    A simple way to test if Vite is working properly is to make a change to `resources/js/app.js`.
-These changes should be made nearly instantly.
+    You can confirm Vite’s working properly by making a quick change `resources/js/app.js` and seeing it reflected immediately.
 === "Craft CMS"

     ## Craft CMS